fananchong/cstruct-go/README.md

 # cstruct-go

-c-style struct pack & unpack for golang
+a fast c-style struct packer & unpacker for golang

 ## 用法